EDWARDS DENTURE CLINIC

 To avoid the situation of being without teeth, we will implement the immediate denture technique.

 This involves taking impressions of your mouth while your natural teeth are still present.
 We are then able to fabricate a denture in the lifeness of you natural teeth, or make any necessary modifications you may wish.
+When your natural teeth are extracted, your immediate denture is then inserted.
+With this technique, you are able to avoid having to go without any teeth while you go through the healing process. |

 Things you should know about Immediate Dentures